History of George Town, Penang: Establishment

-Light negotiated the cession of Penang Island to the British East India Company with the new Sultan of Kedah, Sultan Abdullah Mukarram Shah, in exchange for British military protection and a lease of 6,000 Spanish dollars to pay off Kedah's debts to Siam.
-With the agreement between Light and the Kedah Sultan fruitfully concluded, Light and his entourage sailed on to Penang Island, where they arrived on 17 July 1786.
+Light negotiated the cession of Penang Island to the British East India Company with the new sultan of Kedah, Abdullah Mukarram Shah, in exchange for British military protection and a lease of 6,000 Spanish dollars to pay off Kedah's debts to Siam.
+With the agreement between Light and the Kedah sultan fruitfully concluded, Light and his entourage sailed on to Penang Island, where they arrived on 17 July 1786.

 The site where Light first landed was originally a mangrove swamp covered in thick jungle.
 To expedite the clearing of the vegetation, Light ordered his vessels to fire silver coins into the jungle.
 Fort Cornwallis would later be constructed at the spot where Light first set foot.

 Once enough land was cleared, creating what is now the Esplanade, a simple ceremony was held on 11 August, during which the Union Jack was flown for the first time.
 This marked the formal possession of Penang Island by the British East India Company in the name of King George III.
 The island was renamed the Prince of Wales Island after the heir to the British throne, while the new settlement of George Town was founded in honour of King George III.

 Thus, George Town became the first British settlement in Southeast Asia and heralded the start of British colonialism in the Malay Peninsula.
 Indeed, during the next century, the settlement would serve as a springboard for further British expansion of territory and influence in the region.

 Unbeknownst to Sultan Abdullah, however, Light had acted with neither the authority nor the approval of his superiors in India.
-When Light reneged on his promise of British military assistance against Siam, in 1791 the Kedah Sultan assembled an army and a fleet of pirates in what is now Seberang Perai to recapture the Prince of Wales Island.
+When Light reneged on his promise of British military assistance against Siam, in 1791 the Kedah sultan assembled an army and a fleet of pirates in what is now Seberang Perai to recapture the Prince of Wales Island.
 In response, the British East India Company reinforced the garrison on the island with two companies from Calcutta.
-Having failed to persuade the Sultan to disband his forces, the British East India Company attacked and defeated the Kedah forces, destroying a Kedah fort in Perai in the process.
+Having failed to persuade the sultan to disband his forces, the British East India Company attacked and defeated the Kedah forces, destroying a Kedah fort in Perai in the process.